Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Yeah.

-Put a little sticker on it.
+For a little stick on it.

-Yeah, like country bakery of the year or something.
 How do I know it's good if it doesn't have a sticker on it?

 That's true.

-So, yeah, it's been a big hit around the world now,
+So yeah, it's been a big hit around the world now.

 That's what you want.